NShumway/CollabCanvas/tasks.md

    - Handle complex multi-step operations.
 4. **Testing**
    - **Unit Tests**: New tool functions and validation.
-   - **Manual Tests**: "Move the red circle to 300, 400" and "Delete all blue shapes"
+   - **Manual Tests**: "Move the red ellipse to 300, 400" and "Delete all blue shapes"
 5. Acceptance: AI can modify, delete, and reason about existing canvas content.

 ---